kchaudhuri/Machine-Learning/README.md

 # Machine-Learning

-These are my Machine Learning projects, does not include the Deep Learning projects.
+These are some of my Machine Learning projects, does not include the Deep Learning projects.

+Boston_Housing_Prediction

+Customer_Segments_Exploration

+Finding_Donors_for_Charity

+Machine_Learning_Practice

+Modern_Boston_Housing_Prediction

+Romantic_Partners

+Titanic_Survival_Prediction